 6) Chill out on one of Antalya’s beaches or luxury resorts

-The coastline stretching away from Antalya is renowned for being an area of incredible natural beauty, with a whole host of beaches where you can go to chill out and catch some rays.
+The coastline stretching away from Antalya is renowned for being an area of incredible natural beauty, with a whole host of beaches where you can go to chill out and catch some rays along the Turquoise Coast.

-Konyaalti and Lara are the main beaches accessible from the city; Konyaati extends 7km west, while Lara is on the eastern side of town and is close to some of the area’s glitziest holiday resorts.
+Konyaalti and Lara Beach are the main beaches accessible from the city.
+Konyaalti extends 7km west, while Lara Beach is on the eastern side of town and is close to some of the area’s glitziest holiday resorts.

 If you want to escape the crowds, Kaputaş, a three-hour drive from Antalya, is a far more low-key affair which is perfect for windsurfers and just getting away from the city.

 When you get tired of exploring ruins and white water rafting, make sure to enjoy some r&r at some of the most famed Antalya tourist attractions – its beaches.